PaskaPinishkes/hid-mitm-plus/README.md

 * Pokemon Let's Go Pikachu/Eevee (Needs gyroscope and Joy Con support)
 * Super Mario Party (Needs gyroscope and Joy Con support)

-# Support

-The best way to get your questions answered is by asking in the [AtlasNX discord](https://discord.gg/qbRAuy7).

-Please don't pollute the issue-tracker with general usage questions.

 # Building

 To build this sysmodule, all you need to do is install libnx 3.0 and use the make command.